ksarkies/Weather-Station/gEDA-Weather-Station/README.md

 The variable voltage regulator based on the 7805 has a 100 ohm voltage setting resistor.
 The 7805 has a quiescent current of 60mA which flows through this resistor and sets a minimum voltage of 0.6V.
-Th LM324 can source as much as 60mA which gives a maximum voltage of 3.6V.
+The LM324 can source as much as 60mA which gives a maximum voltage of 3.6V.
 This provides an output voltage range between 5.6V and 8.6V.
 The actual maximum can be somewhat lower but as long as it is more than 7.5V it will provide a valuable natural limit on the battery charging voltage.

+A Schottky diode prevents the battery discharging back through the circuit when measurements are being taken (as both MOSFETs may be on simultaneously for a brief period as they are switched).

 (c) K. Sarkies 10/06/2016